 About the size of a couple golf balls.

 It tips the scale at a not-so-whopping 2.3 ounces (with batteries).

 It comes in its own drawstring stuff sack, which — hey — free stuff sack.
 You can't go wrong with that.
 A little redundant, considering I wound up just packing it inside the Trekker's included stuff sack, but a nice touch, regardless.
 Use it for quarters for showers, or whatever other reason you can find.

-ITEMS INCLUDED (Except for the yogurt, which is mine...you'll have to buy your own yogurt!)
+ITEMS INCLUDED (Except for the yogurt, which is mine...buy your own!)

 BATTERIES AND BATTERY LIFE